Artifact

 Acquisition in 2013

-EvntLive is a digital concert venue based in Redwood City, California, that streams live and on-demand concerts to users' computers, tablets, and mobile devices.
-The platform enables music lovers to experience live performances and discover new artists from the comfort of their own homes.
-Users can watch sold-out concerts and share their experiences with friends, enhancing their enjoyment of live music.
-EvntLive offers an All Access pass that allows users to learn more about their favorite artists while enjoying their performances.
-By providing this platform, EvntLive helps artists connect with a broader audience and reach more fans.
+EvntLive is a digital concert venue based in Redwood City, California, that specializes in streaming live and on-demand concerts to users on various devices, including computers, tablets, and mobile phones.
+The platform allows music enthusiasts to enjoy sold-out performances, discover new artists, and share their live music experiences with friends.
+By offering an All Access pass, EvntLive enables users to engage with their favorite artists and learn their stories while enjoying live music.
+This innovative platform not only enhances the concert experience for fans but also helps artists connect with a broader audience.

-Ptch is a social-media video platform that allows users to create stylized short videos from photos and videos, transforming them into shareable movies.
-The platform enables users to share their creations within the Ptch network and on popular social media platforms like Facebook and Twitter.
-In addition to these features, Ptch also offers animated feature films, appealing to a wide range of creative expression.
-Through its user-friendly interface, Ptch aims to enhance the way individuals share their memories and stories online.
+Ptch is a social-media video platform that allows users to easily create stylized short videos from photos and videos, transforming them into shareable movies.
+The platform not only facilitates the creation of engaging content for its user network but also enables sharing across popular social media channels like Facebook and Twitter.
+In addition to user-generated content, Ptch offers animated feature films, broadening its appeal and enhancing user creativity.

 SkyPhrase